nicolasochem/tzip/A/FA1.2.md

 This entry point can fail with the following errors:
 * `UnsafeAllowanceChange` - attempt to change approval value from non-zero to non-zero was performed.
-The error will contain `nat :previous` value, where `previous` stands for the allowance value upon contract call.
+The error will contain `nat :previous` value, where `previous` stands for the allowance value upon the contract call.

 ### getBalance

-This view will return balance of the address in the ledger.
+This view will return the balance of the address in the ledger.

 ### getAllowance

-This view will return approval value between given two addresses.
+This view will return the approval value between two given addresses.

 ### getTotalSupply

-This view simply returns total number of tokens.
+This view simply returns the total number of tokens.

 ## Related work

 [ERC-20](https://eips.ethereum.org/EIPS/eip-20) is a standard used in Ethererum for implementing tokens.
 It also describes transfer and approval operations.
-The interface we propose here differs from ERC-20 in that we have `transfer` and `transferFrom` analogies merged into a single entry point.
+The interface we propose here differs from ERC-20.
+Specifically, we have `transfer` and `transferFrom` analogies merged into a single entry point.
-Also, ERC-20 is known to suffer from some vulnerabilities, we took them into account when implementing our interface.
+Also, ERC-20 is known to suffer from some vulnerabilities, and we took them into account when implementing our interface.